chef-boneyard/chef-core/README.md

 * ...informs the listener of what it's doing via :notify, so that the listener can pass it along to the operator in whatever way is appropriate for the application.
-* ...does not perform any user-facing actions (such as requesting input or dispalying results)
+* ...does not perform any user-facing actions, such as requesting input or displaying results.
 * ...has no knowledge of configuration options loaded from an external system.
 Instead it will the configuration hash passed into the action constructor, provided in-instance as `#config`.
-This allows it to be used in any application without concerns of tying in to a given configuration method
+This allows the action to be used in any application without concerns of tying in to a given configuration method.
 * ...does not expose a public interface other than `perform_action`.
 All other outputs are communicated via notifications.
 * ...will be named to describe an action and not a thing.
 For example, `FindFile` is preferable to `FileFinderAction`.